xupsh/pynq-respeaker/README.md

 # ReSpeaker 4-Mic Array for PYNQ

 This repo contains the pip install package for ReSpeaker 4-Mic Array on PYNQ.
-It's only support PYNQ Z2 board.
+It uses the PI interface of PYNQ Z2 board.
 There are 2 noetbooks in the design.
 DOA.ipynb demostrates how to calculate DOA (Direction Of Arrival) of the sound.
-STT.ipynb demostrates  how to do STT (Speech To Text) with APIs provided by Baidu.
+STT.ipynb demostrates  how to do STT (Speech To Text) with APIs provided by Baidu (can easily switch to AWS).
 ![](./boards/Pynq-Z2/notebooks/data/respeaker_pynq.jpg)

 ## Quick Start